-The name of “Edo Furin” indicates the making of these wind chimes to be in Edo - an old name of Tokyo.
+The name of “Edo Furin” indicates the making of these wind chimes in Edo - an old name of Tokyo.
 However, it doesn’t mean wind chimes made in Tokyo are all Edo Furin.
-Only 2 workshops in Tokyo are able to name their products “Edo Furin.
+Only 2 workshops in Tokyo are able to name their products “Edo Furin".
 These are “Shinohara Furin Honpo“ and Shinohara Maruyoshi Furin“.
 The second generation president of Shinohara Furin Honpo located in Edogawa ward, Tokyo adopted Edo period crafting methods, and established the brand of “Edo Furin” to honor its place of manufacturing.

 3 characteristics of Edo Furin wind chimes